timfulmer/bigdatahowto/DEFAULTS.md

 A refreshingly technology independent view of Big Data.

 In this fourth installment we drill down on a quick implementation of bd-core.
-The focus of this one on getting a system up and running; we'll be a little fast and loose with no test case coverage for the first iterations.
+The focus of this one is on getting a system up and running; we'll be a little fast and loose with no test case coverage for the first iterations.
 Woohoo!

 ##JavaScriptProcessor